Battlefield of Things 2: Drones Hackathon

 Knowledge Partners

-Who is taking part?
+Who took part?